-Hinamatsuri: 5 Lucky Foods for Japanese Girls Day
+Hinamatsuri: 5 Lucky Foods for Japanese Girls’ Day

-A traditional festival for girls called “Hina Matsuri (ひな祭り)” is just around the corner here in Japan.
-The event, also known as “Momo no Sekku (桃の節句: literally, Peach Festival), annually falls on March 3.
+A traditional festival for girls called Hina Matsuri (ひな祭り) is just around the corner here in Japan.
+The event, also known as Momo no Sekku (桃の節句: literally, Peach Festival), annually falls on March 3.

-In English-speaking countries, Hinamatsuri seems to be often referred to as “Japanese Girls’ Day” or “Japanese Doll’s Day”, and as you might already know, the traditional Japanese festival celebrates the sound growth of young girls.
+Hinamatsuri often translates into English as Japanese Girls’ Day or Japanese Doll’s Day, and as you may already know, in the festival, we celebrate the growth of young girls.

-If you know a little about Hinamatsuri, the Japanese festival may remind you of the beautiful Japanese dolls dressed in kimono wear “Hina Ningyo (雛人形)”, which is traditionally displayed in households with daughters for the event.
+If you know a little about Hinamatsuri, it may remind you of these beautiful dolls called Hina Ningyo (雛人形), traditionally displayed in households with daughters for the event.

 5 Lucky Foods for Hina Matsuri